-The Management Company reserves the right to require additional information and/or confirmation from the investor for large purchases into Class B Shares, which may result in a delay in the processing of the investment until receipt of the requested information/ confirmation.
-Institutions acting as nominees are permitted to purchase Class B Shares in their own name on behalf of investors provided that they have received explicit prior approval from the Management Company to do so and do apply an agreed procedure to monitor the aging of these Shares.
+The Management Company reserves the right to require additional information and/or confirmation from the investor for large purchases into Class B Shares, which may result in a delay in the processing of the investment until receipt of the requested information/confirmation.
+Distributors subscribing for Shares in their own names and on behalf of underlying investors are permitted to purchase Class B Shares in their own name on behalf of investors provided that they have received explicit prior approval from the Management Company to do so and do apply an agreed procedure to monitor the aging of these Shares.